nestordemeure/breviarium/data/english.md

 ### Assuming Various Affections

-Compile examples of emotions and expressions from poetry, such as those found in the *Palace of Eloquence*, and practice the ones you need until you have mastered them.
+Compile examples of emotions and expressions from poetry, such as those found in the *Palatium Eloquentiae*[^poem], and practice the ones you need until you have mastered them.

+[^poem]: Most likely [Louis II de Bourbon, Prince of Condé](https://en.wikipedia.org/wiki/Louis,_Grand_Cond%C3%A9)'s [*Reginae Eloquentiae Palatium sive Exercitationes Oratoriae*](https://archive.org/details/bub_gb_HSr-RWjM08YC) (which roughly translates to *Palace of the Queen of Eloquence or Oratorical Exercises*).

 Trust no one, not even your closest friend.
 When interacting with others, you may pretend to trust them, but always maintain control over your facial expressions and words when showing affection.
 Remember that your face can reveal as much as your words.